smithcs1971/Arduino-Pro-Mini-GPS-Data-Logger/README.md

 # Arduino-Pro-Mini-Wireless-GPS-Data-Logger
 Build yourself a wireless GPS data logger for use on wildlife.

--Store up to 100 locations in EEPROM (3000 with Qduino)
+-Store up to 100 locations in EEPROM (3200 with SAMD21)

 -Wireless range up to 500m with coil antenna (over 2km with whip antenna)